5 Mindful Behaviours to Reduce Anxiety

 5. Pat yourself on the back

-We are all fantastic at remembering everything bad that has happened, focussing on the worst things, telling ourselves a narrative of failure – cognitive distortion, as above.
+We are all fantastic at remembering everything bad that has happened, focusing on the worst things, telling ourselves a narrative of failure – cognitive distortion, as above.
 Unfortunately, very few of us need any help with telling ourselves stories of where we haven’t been all we wanted to be.

 However, as we have seen, cognitive distortion is a form of fallacy.
 It isn’t objective by any measure.
 We need to fix our thinking in this regard, as far as we can (which is actually quite far.)
 One of the first things you can do to overcome this kind of cognitive distortion is to celebrate your wins.
 Learn to pat yourself on the back when you deserve it.